cube-drone/rt0/players-guide/src/player/generated/basic_combat.md

 * Discard the card played on Take a Chance at the end of the turn.

 ## Good Idea!
-* Only players with Charming may use Good Idea!.
+* Only players with Charming can use Good Idea!.
 * Place The Hierophant on Good Idea!.
 * Choose another player: they draw 3 cards.
 * Discard the card played on Good Idea! at the end of the turn.

 ## Honk
 * Players with Foolish must use Honk, once per turn.
+* Any player can use Honk.
-* Play any card on Honk.
+* Play any card on Honk, then discard it.
 * Make a funny face at the GM, or a silly noise, or honk, or blow a raspberry, or say "Farts ahoy!" in your best pirate voice.
-* Discard the card played on Honk at the end of the turn.